-Women’s Justice NOW has launched a transformative storytelling workshop, a safe space for survivors to reframe and reclaim their stories and experiences in the #MeToo era.
+Women’s Justice NOW has launched a transformative storytelling workshop, a safe space for survivors to reframe and reclaim their stories and experiences.
 This four-part, trauma-informed workshop will offer an opportunity for women, female–identifying, non-binary, or gender nonconforming participants to reflect, write, share, and humanize their experiences as survivors of sexual assault.
-The workshop has currently been adapted to an online format until it is safe to meet in-person.
+The workshop is available in an online format via Zoom.
 With a focus on writing, storytelling, and suggested guidelines for navigating the process of sharing your story with others, “My Story, My Terms” is designed to support individuals who seek to use their writing and voice as a tool for personal, political, or social change.

 About the workshop sessions